bitnami-labs/sealed-secrets/README.md

 # (note default format is json!)
 kubeseal <mysecret.json >mysealedsecret.json

-# mysealedsecret.json is safe to upload to github, post to twitter,
+# At this point mysealedsecret.json is safe to upload to Github,
+# post on Twitter, etc.

-# etc.  Eventually:
+# Eventually:
 kubectl create -f mysealedsecret.json

 # Profit!